scothew/s3management/lab1/README.md

 **Object Tagging and Cross\-Region Replication \(CRR\)**

 If you configured cross\-region replication \(CRR\) on your bucket, Amazon S3 replicates tags, provided you grant S3 permission to read the tags\.
-In addition, you an configure replication rules based on the key name prefixes, _**object tags**_, or both\.
+In addition, you can configure replication rules based on the key name prefixes, _**object tags**_, or both\.
 For more information, see [Overview of Setting Up CRR ](crr-how-setup.md)\.

-Suppose you store photos \(raw and the finished format\) in your Amazon S3 bucket\.
-You might tag these objects as shown following:
+Again, you might use the following photo tags:

 ```
 phototype=raw